George Dickel Distillery Founders

 Nicole Austin

-Nicole began at George Dickel in 2018 as the General Manager and Distiller.
-She doesn’t like the job title of “Master Distiller” stating, “I have a real job, not just hand shaking.
+Nicole began work at George Dickel in 2018 as the General Manager and Distiller.
+She doesn’t like the job title of “Master Distiller,” stating, “I have a real job, not just hand-shaking.
 Plus, I feel too young for that.”
 Indeed, she is only 38, but she has enjoyed monumental success at George Dickel.
-She has been vital to the significant success of several George Dickel brands, including the launching of the Cascade Moon Whisky series, George Dickel Bourbon and George Dickel Bottled in Bond.
+She has been vital to the significant success of several George Dickel brands, including the launch of the Cascade Moon Whisky series, George Dickel Bourbon, and George Dickel Bottled in Bond.

 3